Leïla Ben Ali: Early life and family

 Leïla Trabelsi is the daughter of Mohamed and Saïda Trabelsi.
 She has ten brothers and sisters.
 A "hard hitting" 2009 book by French journalists Nicholas Beau and Catherine Graciet traced her rise from the daughter of a dried fruit seller to First Lady.
 Prior to her 1992 marriage to Ben Ali, she was a hairdresser with little formal education, partying hard in Paris.
 She was married for three years to Khelil Maaouia.
 She then had an affair with industrial magnate, Farid Mokhtar, a friend of the Prime Minister who introduced her to the highest levels of Tunisian society.

 After her romantic relationship and subsequent marriage to Tunisian President Zine El Abidine Ben Ali, she and her family rose to prominent positions in Tunisian business and became noted for their greed, power and ruthlessness.
 Leïla Ben Ali and most of her relatives fled Tunisia to Saudi Arabia, France, Canada and Qatar on 14 January 2011, when President Ben Ali was ousted.

 Philanthropy

 Leïla Ben Ali was active in philanthropy and humanitarian work in her role as First Lady of Tunisia.
-She founded the BASMA Association in 2000 to help secure employment for the disabled, and has chaired the organization ever since.
-Under her leadership the association has provided micro-finance loans, secured employment for many and opened a center for the disabled in October 2010.
+She founded the BASMA Association in 2000 to help secure employment for disabled people, and has chaired the organization ever since.
+Under her leadership the association has provided micro-finance loans, secured employment for many and opened a center for disabled people in October 2010.
 The center provided technical training in a number of fields including computer science, embroidery, carpentry, theater and music.

 She also started SAIDA, an initiative to improve cancer treatment, in 2010.
 She frequently gave speeches, was present at official ceremonies and occasionally read her husband's speeches.
 She regularly travelled with the president on official visits to other countries.
 Ben Ali was also active in S.O.S.
 Gammarth and El Karama, which provided care for orphans and promoted human rights, respectively.